xTnK/malta-address-scraper/README.md

 ### Results
 After the scraper has finished, the collected data will be saved in the root directory as:
-- `data.json` - A JSON file containing the aggregated data.
+- `addresses-results.json` - A JSON file containing the aggregated data.
-- `data.csv` - A CSV file with the same data for use in spreadsheets or other applications.
+- `addresses-results.csv` - A CSV file with the same data for use in spreadsheets or other applications.

 ## Output Data Format
 The data files include the following fields for each address: